 Water taken from surface waters

 Metsä Wood Kerto LVL and plywood mills are located in Northern Europe, which is one of the world’s most water-rich regions.
 The company does not source any water from areas with high or extremely high water stress (WRI Aqueduct Water Risk Atlas).
-All the process water is taken from surface waters.
+All the process water used in Kerto LVL, plywood and veneer production is taken from surface waters.
 Our operations do not prevent or weaken any other parties’ access to water, for example agriculture.
-Metsä Wood UK mills do not use any process water.
+Metsä Wood mills in UK do not use any process water.

 Nevertheless, we are continuously seeking new ways to minimise the use of fresh water in our processes – for example, by recycling our process waters effectively and by using the best available technology.
 In addition, recycled process water is used to recover the heat created in the production process.
-These actions minimise our wastewater and air emissions and save energy, thereby reducing impacts on the climate.
+This minimises our wastewater and air emissions and saves energy, thereby reducing impacts on the climate.